 It is also useful to look around for any other sources of evidence.
-If there were any witnesses, ask for their contact details.
-If there was dashcam footage or a nearby surveillance camera, ask if you can access that footage (or at least ask if the owner of the footage can preserve it for you).
+If there were any witnesses, dashcam footage or nearby surveillance cameras, ask for details.

 Capture the Evidence: Your Loss

 If your property has been damaged, gather evidence about the damage.
 That could include: